cloudnativeessentials/dra-tutorial/README.md

 - performs deallocation of ResourceClaim once deleted

 Node-local kubelet plugin <br>
-- advertizes the node-local state that the centralize controller needs to help make allocation decisions
+- advertises the node-local state that the centralize controller needs to help make allocation decisions
 - makes node-local operations required to prepare a ResourceClaim (parameters may need to be setup) or deallocate a ResourceClaim on a node
 - pass the device associated with prepared ResourceClaim to the kubelet which will then forward to the container runtime

-- scheduler plugin that detects Pods which references a ResourceClaim or ResourceClaimTemplate and ensures the resource is allocated where the Pod is scheduled to
+Note: There is also a scheduler plugin that detects Pods which references a ResourceClaim or ResourceClaimTemplate and ensures the resource is allocated where the Pod is scheduled to <br>

 ### DRA Resources